acend/helm-basics-training/content/en/docs/07/02_database.md

 ---
-title: "7.2 A new backend"
+title: "7.2 Template the database backend"
 weight: 72
 sectionnumber: 7.2
 ---

-In this lab we are going to create the templates that are necessary to deploy a MariaDB database as a backend to our `example-web-python` application.
-Before we start editing those templates we want to have a look at a couple of best practices.
+In this lab we are going to templates the resources that are necessary to deploy a MariaDB database as a backend to our `example-web-python` application.
+Before we start creating those templates we want to have a look at a couple of best practices.

 ## Resource names

-When looking at the templates of our `mychart` chart, the name of the resource is always defined by a helper function:
+When looking at the app templates of our `mychart` chart, the name of the resource is always defined by a helper function:

 ```yaml
 name: {{ include "mychart.fullname" . }}